gcant/spectrum-message-passing/README.md

 ```
 will run the algorithm on the laplacian matrix saved in laplacian.txt.
 It will run using the r=2 neighborhood, and will compute the value of rho(x) at 50 points between 0 and 10.
 The broadening parameter, eta, will be set to 0.1.

-By default this software uses OpenMP (libomp) to run in parallel.
+By default this software uses OpenMP to run in parallel.
 If this isn't available it can be compiled to run on a single thread with `make single_thread`.

 ## Reference